JustlfC03/GaussPET/README.md

 pip install -r requirements.txt
 ```
 ## 🔧 Data Preparation
 For training with custom data, the dataset should be preprocessed and organized following the structure shown below, in which MRI represents different MRI modalities.
+MRI and PET images are expected to be spatially aligned, and the MRI file names should match the modality settings defined in the main script.
 ```
 Dataset
 ├─ train